recheckdev/recheck/ruby/recheck/README.md

   end

   # The simplest possible check would be to consider every queried record bad.
-  # This is standard when checking for particular, well-defined bugs.
+  # This is standard when you're checking for a particular, well-defined bug.
   def check_bad_data_exists(_)= false
 end
 ```